oceandi/TensorGraphics/README.md

 ## About Rate

-Rate (Random Access Tensor Engine) is a free and open game engine developed by TensorGraphics.
+RATE (Random Access Tensor Engine) is a free and open game engine developed by TensorGraphics.

 You are free to use Rate for any purpose, including commercial games